-'''

 document = ThisComponent.CurrentController.Frame

-'''

 Most tasks in OpenOffice.org are accomplished by dispatching a command.
-Starting with OOo version 2.0, a dispatch helper object is available, which greatly facilitates executing dispatches from a macro.
+OOo includes a dispatch helper service, which does most of the work to use dispatches in macros.
 The method CreateUnoService accepts the name of a service and it tries to create an instance of that service.
 On completion, the dispatcher variable contains a reference to a DispatchHelper.